Aspose/releases.aspose.com/content/en/svg/net/new-releases/aspose.svg-for-.net-24.8.0-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This ZIP file contains only the Aspose.SVG for .NET 24.8.0 assemblies.
 The assemblies are the same as in the MSI installer of the product of the same version.
 Download this if you want to use Aspose.SVG without the MSI installer, i.e. you cannot run MSI installers on Mono.
 This ZIP download does not contain the user documentation in the Microsoft Help format which is included in the MSI installer.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Add refined image vectorization capabilities to your cross-platform C# and .NET applications using the latest Aspose.SVG for .NET 24.8.0 (DLLs only) release.
+Power up SVG app development across platforms with our dynamic .NET API.

+### Supercharged Image Vectorization

+Process complex images more efficiently by utilizing the accelerated raster-to-SVG conversion feature in this release of our SVG processing library and boost your platform-independent .NET applications.

+### Refined SVG Generation

+Experience excellent SVG output quality with the latest release and ensure that your graphics are visually appealing and compatible across various platforms.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.SVG for .NET 24.8.0 Release Notes](https://releases.aspose.com/svg/net/release-notes/2024/aspose-svg-for-net-24-8-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}